tianyin/cox/README.md

 (This example is inside the *demo* directory)

-### Do you try on more real-world cases? ###
+### Have you tried Cox on more real-world cases? ###

-Yes, we do.
+Yes, we have.
 We collect 90 real-world users' navigation issues collected from online Q&A forums and mailing lists: 39 for Apache httpd, 25 for MySQL, and 26 for Hadoop.
-These issues (including the original URL of the posts and users' questions) are in the *cases* directory.
+These issues (including the original URL of the posts, users' original questions, and the keywords used for evaluation) are in the *cases* directory.

 Currently, Cox is able to resolve 59 (28 for httpd, 15 for MySQL, 16 for Hadoop) of these 90 issues (65.5%).
 Here, we say Cox can resolve a issue if the target knob is among the top-5 returned parameters.